thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 and lateral displacements, we initialize the problem close to the solution, and the similarity metric is smooth and without local maxima in the subsample location of the peak.

+While 2D sinc-interpolation based subsample displacement estimation was infeasible in the past, acceleration in compute speeds and application of an optimization method make the method applicable to real-time imaging.
+Future advances in computing speed will occur with multi-core CPUs and general purpose GPUs (GPGPUs), so parallelization is an important property of an algorithm.
+The proposed algorithm is parallizable across each displacement pixel.
+In our tests, the Nelder-Mead simplex achieved convergence faster than the gradient descent method.
+While gradient descent methods often converge in fewer iterations than gradient-free methods like the Nelder-Mead simplex, they also require calculation of the gradient at each iteration.
+In this case, the high cost of additional sinc interpolations rendered the gradient-based method slower.

 There is a tradeoff between accuracy and computational burden for the window length (radius) and convergence tolerance.
 A convergence tolerance of 1e-5